Afghanistan

 What we do

 DRC responds to what remains a protracted humanitarian crisis through a multi-pronged approach.
 This means that DRC aims at addressing the critical needs of extremely vulnerable and shock-affected populations while also providing medium- to longer-term solutions that focus on root causes of the crisis.
-To do so, DRC in Afghanistan works across five core sectors:
+To do so, DRC in Afghanistan works across all five core sectors:

 Working in collaboration with